siyul-park/uniflow/docs/debugging.md

 (debug) symbols
 ```

-This command can also be executed using `sbs`.
+This command can also be shortened to `sbs`.

 ### Symbol